-Finally, the Act appears to eliminate-by omission-nuisance claims.
-However, TCEQ defines an air quality nuisance as "discharge from any source whatsoever [of] one or more air contaminants or combinations thereof, in such concentration and of such duration as are or may tend to be injurious to or to adversely affect human health or welfare, animal life, vegetation, or property, or as to interfere with the normal use and enjoyment of animal life, vegetation, or property."
+Finally, the Act appears to eliminate-by omission-nuisance claims for burns conducted by a CIPBM.
+Such claims may still be viable for a nuisance that arises from a prescribed fire conducted by an unlicensed burner.
+Additionally, TCEQ defines an air quality nuisance as "discharge from any source whatsoever [of] one or more air contaminants or combinations thereof, in such concentration and of such duration as are or may tend to be injurious to or to adversely affect human health or welfare, animal life, vegetation, or property, or as to interfere with the normal use and enjoyment of animal life, vegetation, or property."
 30 Tex.
 Admin. § 101.4.
 Although compliance with the Act should insulate landowners, CIPBMs, and burn bosses from the applicability of this regulation, particular attention to the TCEQ regulations for air quality likely are important to ensure this protection.